-The project is based on a problem solving process, focusing on International Marketing and Organization and Supply Chain Management, where the students work in teams and conduct marketing research and present the data results by using statistics.
+The project is based on a problem solving process, focusing on International Marketing and Organization and Supply Chain Management and Business Law, where the students work in teams and conduct marketing research of a specific company and present the data results by using statistics.
+In addition, an external analysis of the specific company is made.
 Reflections about teamwork and the use of personality types are included.
 Teams are created by the students.

-The data results are presented in a report of approx. 15 pages.
+The results are presented in a report of 20-25 pages.
 The report is presented at a meeting with an opposing team.

-Project 4: Project in theme 4 - Marketing plan - strategy and tactics A project based on a former exam assignment (1. external).
+Project 3: Project in theme 4 - Marketing plan - strategy and tactics

+A project based on a former exam assignment (1. external).
 All subjects are including.
 Teams are created by the students.